 - The second group was instructed to perform acts of kindness for others, such as visiting an elderly relative or helping someone carry groceries.

-- The third group was instructed to perform acts kindness to improve the world, such as recycling or donating to charity.
+- The third group was instructed to perform acts of kindness to improve the world, such as recycling or donating to charity.

 - The fourth group was instructed simply to keep track of their daily activities.

 Each week, participants reported their activities from the previous week, as well as their experiences of positive and negative emotions.
-At the beginning and end of the four-week period and again two weeks later, participants completed a questionnaire to assess their psychological flourishing—a measure of overall happiness which includes questions about psychological, social, and emotional well-being.
+At the beginning and end of the four-week period and again two weeks later, participants completed a questionnaire to assess their psychological flourishing—a measure of overall happiness that includes questions about psychological, social, and emotional well-being.

 [At this point, you might be wondering: Is it really possible to measure happiness?
 Many psychologists have devoted their careers to this question and, in short, the answer is yes.
 Happiness is a uniquely subjective experience, which means that nobody is better at reporting on anyone’s happiness than the individuals themselves.
 Thus, in my research and in this study, I relied on individual reports of happiness.]